Surreily/Some-Words-Game/README.md

 ## TODO

+* Revamp the undo/redo system to allow nested commands and don't rely on actions performing validity checks
+* Use a better border graphic
+* Make tile backgrounds more subtle
+* Add new graphics for special tiles
 * Load list of words from dictionary
 * Better graphics for when cursor is currently 'holding' a tile
 * Show valid words when created